ivankanski/CMA-Fest-Bingo/cma_fest_bingo/refactor/README.md

    * I discovered that you never want to use array_rand() in PHP 5.
 It produces very non-random results and was fixed in PHP 7.
 Fortunately I realized an easier way to achieve randomization without array_rand() simply by using shuffle().
 Another alternative would be to use mt_rand() to generate a set of random keys and is a good substitute for the older rand() function which is based on the same randomization library that array_rand() uses.

 3. How you tested your code:
-   * Used MAMP for local server testing
+   * Used MAMP PHP 5.6 for local server testing
    * Debugged front end code and responsive layout with Chrome developer inspect panel
    * Tailed the PHP log for errors
    * Compile errors displayed in PHP Storm and php lint on command line